Russian Adjectives

 Я вижу важные документы. – I see important documents.

-* Accusative Singular of masculine adjectives and Accusative Plural of all adjectives take the same form as Genitive if it refers to an inanimate noun.
+* Accusative Singular of masculine adjectives and Accusative Plural of all adjectives take the same form as Genitive if it refers to an animate noun.

 Она хочет купить белого щенка. – Sche wants to buy a white puppy.